rgbd-zml/RGB-D-human-matting/README.md

 # Dataset
-The HDM-2K dataset will be released soon
+The HDM-2K dataset will be released soon.